 - Ice skating rink;

 - Heated Pool (Hallenbad).
 The prices of a ski pass throughout the day are: adult CHF43 and children CHF22.
-Family Passes cost CHF 120.
+Family passes cost CHF 120.

-Learning skiing in Bivio
+Learning to ski in Bivio

 How to prepare the baby for the snow?

 When I took my son for the first time up to the mountains, he was only one year old.
-We had some experience on the Mount Rigi, and the same I did to prepare him for Bivio.
+We had some experience on Mount Rigi, and the same I did to prepare him for Bivio.
 Let your child feel free to play and move around in the snow; the movement will keep the cold away!!!
 Snow boots with fur are also essential not to protect against the cold and slippery floors/snow.
 Essential accessories are thermal gloves; I care two pairs with me; they get lost easily.
 Thermal beanie and sunglasses, I use one with UV protection from Chicco.
 It is worth remembering that we have to use sunscreen even on cloudy days.
-I use 50 protection and also lip balm.
+I use 50 Sun cream and also lip balm.

 Bivio in summer